Lemon Law / NJ Lemon Law

 We receive countless questions from consumers about consumer protection laws on our 1-800-LEMON-LAW Hotline.
 That's why we've put together this FAQ to answer the most common questions our clients ask us when filing their claim.

 If you believe your vehicle is a lemon, you should know that legal representation is completely FREE under the Lemon Law in NJ.
-Win or lose, you won't pay a cent, with no risk involved whenever you contact our firm.
+Win or lose, you won't pay a cent.

 The New Jersey Lemon Law protects consumers who purchase vehicles with defects that impair the use, value, or safety and that a manufacturer-authorized dealership cannot repair within a reasonable number of attempts.